 - Make pastelitos: Cut out circles of about 2.5" [6.5 cm] in diameter.
-Paint the inside with egg white, place a tablespoon of the chicken filling in the center of each circle, cover with another circle and seal the border pressing it with a fork.
+Paint the inside with egg white (which acts as glue so the layers don't separate), place a tablespoon of the chicken filling in the center of each circle, cover with another circle and seal the border pressing it with a fork.

 How to make make empanadas:

 - Make empanadas: Cut out circles 4" [10 cm] in diameter.
-Paint the inside with egg white, place a tablespoon of the chicken filling in the center of each circle, double over in a semi-circle and seal the border pressing it with a fork.
+Paint the inside with egg white (which acts as glue so the layers don't separate).Place a tablespoon of the chicken filling in the center of each circle, double over in a semi-circle, and seal the border pressing it with a fork.

 How to fry